 Where relevant we automatically archive journal and book content with subject specific archives such as Directory of Open Access Journals (DOAJ), Directory of Open Access Books (DOAB), PubMed Central or Europe PMC / PMC Bookshelf.
 Our books are also disseminated via OAPEN.

-The International Journal of the Commons fully supports and encourages author self-archiving of all content.
-This journal is registered with SHERPA/RoMEO to ensure that the license terms and self-archiving policy of the journal is clear.
+We fully support and encourage author self-archiving of all content (sometimes termed 'green' open access).
+All Ubiquity Press journals are registered with SHERPA/RoMEO to ensure that the license terms and self-archiving policies of the journals are 100% clear.